Discover Undergraduate Research

 We use a broad definition of research that includes appropriate activities in the arts and humanities, as well as the sciences and technical fields: "Research, scholarly, or artistic activities that lead to the production of new knowledge; to increased problem solving capabilities, including design and analysis; to original critical or historical theory and interpretation; or to the production of art or artistic performance."

-The Undergraduate Research Office supports student research in every field of study.
+The Office of Undergraduate Research and Scholar Development supports student research in every field of study.
 We give SURG grants to cover research expenses, Summer Fellowships for full-time summer research, and Presentation Awards to support students presenting at academic conferences.
 In May of each year, we hold our campus-wide celebration of undergraduate research, the Meeting of the Minds.